What is open access?

 Definitions

-Open access is the term given to access granted to research publications and other materials online free of charge.
+Open access is the term given to access granted to scholarly publications and other materials on the internet free of charge.
 A research document published under open access conditions may be read, downloaded, saved, linked to, printed and used by anybody at no cost.
-Contents must be licensed for reuse to ensure that open access is legal and in the interests of research.
-Specific licences (e.g. Creative Commons (CC) licences) grant certain rights to third parties to subsequently and continuously use, reproduce, disseminate and also amend the documents.
+Content must be licensed for reuse in order to ensure that open access is legally compliant.
+Specific licenses (e.g. Creative Commons or CC licenses) grant users defined rights that regulate the possibilities for reuse, adaptation, reproduction, distribution and modification of documents, ensuring that the texts can be used for scholarly purposes.

-When research results are initially published in an open access medium, it is described as the “gold open access model”.
-This predominantly refers to open access journals which employ a peer review procedure in the same way as conventional journals.
-The initial publication of books and monographs in open access by a publishing house is included in the “gold open access model”.
+When the first publication of research results is in an open access medium, this is referred to as “Gold Open Access”.
+This predominantly involves open access journals which employ a peer review procedure in the same way as conventional journals.
+“Gold Open Access” also includes initial publication of books and monographs in open access by a publishing house.

-“Diamond Open Access” refers to a business model for open-access first publications in which no fees are charged to either authors or readers.
-The publication infrastructure is provided by academic institutions or financed by professionally organised academic associations such as scholarly societies.
+“Diamond Open Access” refers to a business model for "open-access first" publications in which neither authors nor readers are charged any fees.
+The publication infrastructure is provided by academic institutions or funded by subject-specific associations such as scholarly societies.
+See here for an overview of Diamond Open Access journals in German(externer Link).

-The "green open access model” is the parallel publication, secondary publication or self-archiving of articles which have already been published on private websites, the websites of institutions, publication servers or repositories free of charge.
-For this purpose, the authors save a copy of the article or monograph which they have submitted to the publishing house on one of the aforementioend infrastructure elements in a way which is accessible to the public.
-Non-standardised self-archiving on private websites has increasingly been supplemented and replaced by archiving on repositories operated by an institution.
-Sometimes preprints, which have generally not been subject to scientific quality assurance are also subsumed under the green open access model.
+“Green Open Access” refers to articles which have already been published are offered for parallel publication, secondary publication or self-archiving free of charge on private websites, the websites of institutions, publication servers or repositories.
+The authors additionally provide a copy of the article or monograph which they have submitted to the publishing house to one of the aforementioned infrastructure facilities in a way that is accessible to the public.
+Non-standardised self-archiving on private websites has increasingly been supplemented and ultimately replaced by archiving on repositories operated by institutions.
+Documents published on the green road are sometimes preprints which have generally not been peer-reviewed.

-In order to ensure legally secure and long-term access, both gold and green publications should ideally be archived and accessible via public infrastructures and be provided with an open access licence that allows direct and free access as well as further use.
+In order to ensure legally compliant and long-term access, both so-called gold and green publications should ideally be archived and made accessible via public infrastructures and granted an open access licence that allows for immediate and free access as well as reuse.

 Diamond Open Access